-- 1. To enable the student to have an insight into the Therapeutic Approaches of counselling - 2.
-To enable the students to understand the major Therapeutic techniques and procedures involved in the Therapeutic Approaches of counselling
+- a.
+To enable the student to have an insight into the therapeutic approaches of counseling - b.
+To enable the students to understand the major Therapeutic techniques - c.
+To understand specific procedures involved in the therapeutic approaches of counseling - d.
+To know the different psycho therapeutic models of counseling.